How to Build Outdoor Wooden Steps to Spruce Up Your Entry

 Precut, notched stair stringers take a lot of the work out of building outdoor wooden steps.
 These stringers typically have 7-inch rises and 11-inch runs, and the tops can be cut to fit against the entry joist.
 Put your carpentry skills to work with these how-to instructions for building a beautiful set of wooden steps.

 Building outdoor wooden steps requires a clear, level area.
 Start by removing shrubs and plants from the spot where the steps will be located, which could be alongside the house, a porch, or a deck.
 Next, level the ground and build up low spots with fill dirt so the area slopes away from the house.

-Constructing a set of steps used to require complicated measurements and numerous angled cuts to form the notched stringers that support the treads and riser boards.
+Constructing a set of wooden steps used to require complicated measurements and numerous angled cuts to form the notched stringers that support the treads and riser boards.
 Precut stringers, available at home centers and building supply stores, make the job much easier.
 They are usually cut to accommodate a standard 11-inch wide tread with a 7-inch rise per step.

-Measure the width of the opening and the height from the top step to ground level.
+Measure the width of the door opening and the height from the top step to ground level.
 Next, calculate the number of steps you will need, allowing a 7-inch rise for each.
 Once you know how many steps you'll need, compile a list of materials.
-Materials include a stringer at both ends, one stringer for every 16 inches in between, treads, riser boards, a 2 X 4 anchor board, and corrosion-resistant screws or nails.
+Materials include a stringer at both ends, one stringer for every 16 inches in between, treads, riser boards, a 2x4-inch anchor board, and corrosion-resistant screws or nails.
 All materials should be made of pressure-treated wood or rot-resistant material.

 Position the anchor board on the side of the house and screw it in place.
 Make sure it's level with the house and centered on the doorway.
 When attaching the anchor board to brick or concrete, drill pilot holes with a masonry bit to accommodate anchors or masonry screws.